 We have examined the impact of lockdown measures in Europe due to COVID-19 on the atmospheric levels and emissions of ammonia using high-resolution satellite observations combined with a dispersion model and an inverse modelling algorithm.
 We find that ammonia emissions in 2020 declined by -9.8% as compared to the same period in previous years (2016-2019).
-However, this decrease is insensitive to the meteorological conditions, as the 2020 ammonia emissions during the European lockdowns dropped outside of the deviation of the emissions in the reference period (2016-2019), while temperature, humidity and precipitation showed limited variability.

-While ammonia emissions generally increase in spring and late summer in Europe due to fertilisation, during the 2020 lockdowns, a clear delay in the evolution of the emissions of -77 kt was calculated, mostly in the central European countries, which suffered by the stringent restrictions.
+However, this decrease appears to be insensitive to the meteorological conditions, as ammonia emissions in the 2020 lockdowns dropped under the variance of emissions calculated for the reference period (2016-2019).
+Ammonia emissions increase in spring and late summer in Europe because of agriculture and temperature dependent volatilization.
+Though during the lockdowns of 2020, a clear delay in the evolution of ammonia emissions of -77 kt was found, mostly in the central European countries, which suffered by the stringent restrictions.
 The evolution of ammonia emissions slightly rebounded after the restrictions were relaxed.

-During the COVID-19 lockdowns of 2020 over Europe the atmospheric levels of ammonia were drastically increased, as confirmed by ground-based and satellite observations.
-The reason for this is twofold; first, the European lockdown measures reduced atmospheric emissions and levels of $SO_2$ and $NO_x$ and their acidic products ( $H_2SO_4$ and $HNO_3$ ) slowing down binding and chemical removal of ammonia (lifetimes increased), and thus accumulating free ammonia; second, the prevail of agricultural activity during the lockdowns increased ammonia emissions (though at a lower rate).
+During the COVID-19 lockdowns of 2020 the atmospheric levels of ammonia were drastically increased, as confirmed by ground-based and satellite observations over Europe.
+The reason for this is twofold; first, the European lockdown measures decreased atmospheric emissions and levels of $SO_2$ and $NO_x$ and their acidic products ( $H_2SO_4$ and $HNO_3$ ) slowing down binding and chemical removal of ammonia (lifetimes increased), and thus accumulating free ammonia; second, agricultural activity never ceased constantly increasing ammonia emissions during the lockdowns, though at a lower rate.

-Surprisingly, despite all the travel, working and social restrictions that the European governments took to combat the outbreak of COVID-19, ambient pollution levels did not change as expected.
+Surprisingly, despite all the travel, working and social restrictions that the European governments took to combat the outbreak of COVID-19, ambient pollution levels did not increase as expected.
 PM2.5 levels were modulated by the chemical state of the atmosphere through secondary aerosol formation.
-Secondary PM2.5 rather increased during the European lockdowns despite that the precursors of $H_2SO_4$ and $HNO_3$ declined.
-More sulfate was produced from $SO_2$ and OH (gas phase) or $O_3$ (aqueous phase), while both atmospheric reactions were favoured by higher water vapour (humidity) during the lockdown period.
-The accumulated ammonia reacted with $H_2SO_4$ first producing sulfate.
-Then, as $SO_2$ decreased during the European lockdowns and more free ammonia accumulated, the high excess gaseous ammonia reacted with $HNO_3$ shifting the equilibrium reaction towards conversion to particulate nitrate causing unintended increase in the PM2.5 levels.
+Secondary PM2.5 increased during the European lockdowns despite that the precursors of $H_2SO_4$ and $HNO_3$ declined.
+More sulfate was produced from $SO_2$ and OH (gas phase) or $O_3$ (aqueous phase), while both atmospheric reactions were favoured by higher water vapour content (humidity) during the lockdown period.
+The accumulated ammonia neutralised the more abundant $H_2SO_4$ first producing sulfate.
+Then, as $SO_2$ decreased during the European lockdowns and more free ammonia accumulated, the high excess gaseous ammonia neutralised $HNO_3$ shifting the equilibrium reaction towards conversion to particulate nitrate causing unintended increase in the PM2.5 levels.
 While $NO_x$ emissions declined during the European lockdowns by -33%, this reduction drives faster oxidation of $NO_x$ and slower deposition of total inorganic nitrate causing high secondary PM2.5 levels.

-The present study gives a comprehensive analysis of the atmospheric $NH_3$ - $H_2SO_4$ - $HNO_3$ system.
+The present study gives a comprehensive analysis of the atmospheric system $NH_3$ - $H_2SO_4$ - $HNO_3$ .
 It also proves the complicated relationship of secondary PM2.5 formation with the abundant atmospheric gases.
-The general drop of emissions during the first consistent lockdowns of 2020 in Europe offers a unique opportunity to study atmospheric chemistry under extreme conditions of fast pollutant emission drop equivalent to "The Clean Air Action" of the Chinese government.
+The general drop of emissions during the first consistent lockdowns of 2020 is Europe offers a unique opportunity to study their atmospheric chemistry under extreme conditions of fast pollutant emission drop equivalent to "The Clean Air Action" of the Chinese government.